300 Series vs. 400 Series Stainless Steel: Key Differences to Keep in Mind

 Pennsylvania Steel Company has been a trusted provider of stainless steel products for over 50 years.
 Our company is dedicated to providing total care and attention to each customer’s needs, and we offer next-day service in most of our locations.

-If you’re ready to begin your next project, request a quote online or call one of our distributors in Pennsylvania; Bethpage, NY; Naugatuck, CT; Cleveland, OH; Stanley, NC; or Ashland, VA for more information about our wide variety of 300 series and 400 series stainless steel products!
+If you’re ready to begin your next project, request a quote online or call one of our steel companies in Ohio, Pennsylvania; Bethpage, NY; Naugatuck, CT; Stanley, NC; or Ashland, VA for more information about our wide variety of 300 series and 400 series stainless steel products!